ibm-cloud-docs/dr-automation-powervs/system-status-interface.md

 ---

-front_matter_title: "System"
-lastupdated: "2024-10-26"
-copyright: "2023, 2024"
+copyright:
+  years: 2025
+lastupdated: "2025-01-16"

 subcollection: dr-automation

+keywords: sys-status-imter

 ---

-# System Status Interface
+# System status interface

-## WorkGroup staus
+{: #sys-stat-inter}

 The system status interface provides a comprehensive overview of the workgroup's operational conditions.
 By displaying the following statuses, it helps identify any issues that may require troubleshooting or corrective actions to maintain smooth system operation.
+{:shortdesc: .shortdesc}

+## WorkGroup status
+{: #workgroou}

 The following are the available statuses: